-We based our scoring on the culmination of five criteria: Ease of Packing, Ability to Carry/Ease of Transport, Durability, Weight, and Weather Resistance, each of which is discussed in depth under their respective headings below.
+We based our scoring on the evaluation of five weighted criteria: Ease of Packing, Ability to Carry/Ease of Transport, Durability, Weight, and Weather Resistance, each of which is discussed in depth under their respective headings below.
+First, we examine value.

 Some want the best, while others will benefit from a niche Top Pick.
-Others want the best bang for their buck and are willing to go to all ends of the earth to find it.
+Others want the best bang for their buck and are willing to go to the ends of the earth to find it.
 For all of the penny pinchers out there, we've compared overall score and retail price for all these bags.
 Figure out what your budget is, then choose a higher scoring duffel within that price range to maximize value.

 Ease of Packing

-After dozens of trips of in-the-field testing and direct side-by-side comparisons, we liked the big D-shaped openings rather than a straight "I" style zippered opening.
-We also loved bags that acted more like a box, where we could just fill up rather than ones that were more of a clam-shell style design and closure.
+After dozens of trips of in-the-field testing and direct side-by-side comparisons, we liked the big D- or U-shaped openings rather than the straight "I" style zippered openings.
+We also loved bags that acted more like a box that we could just fill up rather than ones that were more of a clam-shell style design and closure.
 Bags that have some structure stay upright and open while packing.
 These are easier to pack.

-For Ease of Packing: The easiest models to pack and unpack were by far The North Face Rolling Thunder 30" and 36" models.
+For Ease of Packing: The easiest models to pack and unpack were The North Face Rolling Thunder 30" and 36" models.
 Both of these duffel bags featured a large opening that still was easy to zip closed when the bag was full.
 The Patagonia Black Hole Wheeled was also extremely easy to pack up as well as all the more traditional non-wheeled duffels we tested.
 A rigorous criterion for them to even be selected for non-wheeled models was their ease of packing.
 Most of the duffels we tested have U-shaped openings.
 The Patagonia Lightweight Black Hole, Top Pick Yeti Panga, and Top Pick Bago all have straight "I-shaped" zippers and were subsequently harder to load and unload.

 Ease-of-packing is an obviously important feature, and everyone has struggled to zip close various bags when they are too full.
-The two most difficult models to maximize their volume and then attempt zip shut when full were the Eagle Creek Gear Warrior Wheeled 32" and the Osprey Ozone Convertible 22.
+The most difficult model to maximize volume and attempt zip shut when full was the Eagle Creek Gear Warrior Wheeled 32".

-Both featured clam-shell style designs that our entire review team felt were challenging to pack once they were starting to get full - and even more difficult to close once we passed that point.
-The sides just weren't very high and as you piled clothing and other items in it was hard to judge just how full you could fill them or previously packed items would just start to tip over and fall out.
+The Top Pick Eagle Creek features clam-shell design that our entire review team felt was challenging to pack once it was starting to get full.
+When overstuffed, closing the Eagle Creek Gear Warrior is a full-on wrestling match.
+The sides just weren't very high and as you piled clothing and other items in it was hard to judge just how full you could fill.

 As far as organization goes, having a few zippered pockets goes a long way.
 The North Face Rolling Thunder offered the best level of organization, using a review high of eight compartments, which were all well thought-out.
 We granted our Top Pick award to the Eagle Creek Gear Warrior for its organizational attributes.
-Among non-wheeled competitors, our Top Pick for Organization, as well as our Editors' Choice The North Face Base Camp Duffel, offered up a sizeable external zippered pocket and an internal mesh divider along.
+Among non-wheeled competitors, our Editors' Choice The North Face Base Camp Duffel, offered up a sizeable external zippered pocket and an internal mesh divider.
 The Marmot Long Hauler also provided a similar design.

 After using the newer Base Camp model on just a few trips, our testing team unanimously gave the thumbs up to this additional pocket, which added just enough organizational options.
 The same could be said for the Long Hauler.
 Other organizational features that our testers appreciated were the dual inner, zippered mesh pockets featured on the Patagonia Black Hole Duffel and Black Hole Wheeled Duffel, Gregory Alpaca, and The North Face Rolling Thunder.